ulloaluis/linear-algebra/README.md

 # linear-algebra
-implemented vector and matrix classes while learning docstrings (reST format) for Python 3+.
+implemented vector and matrix classes with reST-formatted docstrings in Python 3+

 ## General Layout